Back

 Pre–Civil War Immigrants

-Another important immigration wave took place during the 1940’s, as World War II created a significant demand for labor.
+Another important immigration wave took place during the 1940s, as World War II created a significant demand for labor.
 Some Salvadorans went to work in the Panama Canal Zone, and many others got contracts to work in Southern California.
-After passage of the U.S. Immigration and Nationality Act of 1965 opened immigration to many countries that had not been historically included, some 100,000 Central Americans, many of them Salvadorans, immigrated to the United States.
-They settled not only in California, but also in Texas, New Jersey, and Washington, D.C.
+By 1960, around 6,085 Salvadoran immigrants lived in the US.
+After the passage of the US Immigration and Nationality Act of 1965, which opened immigration to many countries that had not been historically included, some 100,000 Central Americans, many of them Salvadorans, immigrated to the United States.
+By 1970, 19,300 Salvadoran immigrants lived in the US, but this grew exponentially in subsequent years, reaching 94,100 by 1980.
+They settled not only in California but also in Texas, New Jersey, and Washington, D.C.

 Post-1979 Immigration

 Throughout the civil war, hundreds of thousands of Salvadorans fled the country.
 Some left because of persecution and death threats from both the government and leftist guerrillas, while many rural laborers whose livelihood was disrupted by the conflict emigrated in search of economic opportunities.
 The war’s impact on immigration to the United States was significant.
-Between the early 1980’s and 1990, the number of Salvadorans residing in the country rose from 213,000 to 565,000.
-Immigrant settlement patterns followed those of earlier migration waves, with Los Angeles, Washington, D.C., and New York continuing to be the top destinations.
+By 1990, the number of Salvadorans residing in the country rose to 465,000.
+Immigrant settlement patterns followed those of earlier waves of migration, with Los Angeles, Washington, D.C., and New York remaining the top destinations.
 However, Salvadorans also settled in other cities with substantial Hispanic populations, such as Miami and Boston.
 In Los Angeles, Salvadorans soon became the second-largest immigrant community.

 The immigration of Salvadoran refugees into the United States during the civil war was mired in political controversy.
-The Salvadorans were not given the same refugee status that refugees from many other nations had enjoyed, so most entered the country illegally and experienced a long, painful journeys toward legal residency.
-During the 1980’s, fewer than 3 percent of Salvadoran applicants were granted refugee status.
-In 1985, religious and refugee-service organizations sued the U.S. government for discrimination against Salvadoran and Guatemalan asylum seekers.
-The U.S. Immigration Act of 1990 created a temporary protected status (TPS) and designated Salvadorans as its first recipients.
-Salvadorans were later allowed to register for “deferred enforced departure” between 1992 an 1996, but even those provisions left many Salvadorans in legal limbo.
+The Salvadorans were not given the same refugee status that refugees from many other nations had enjoyed, so most entered the country illegally and experienced a long, painful journey toward legal residency.
+During the 1980s, fewer than 3 percent of Salvadoran applicants were granted refugee status.
+In 1985, religious and refugee-service organizations sued the US government for discrimination against Salvadoran and Guatemalan asylum seekers.
+The US Immigration Act of 1990 created a temporary protected status (TPS) and designated Salvadorans as its first recipients.
+Salvadorans were later allowed to register for “deferred enforced departure” between 1992 and 1996, but even those provisions left many Salvadorans with uncertain immigration status.

 Bibliography